Boost your bench press: 10 effective tips

 6. Learn proper technique

-7. Use periodization
+7. Use accrual accounting

-8. Keep focus on bench press
+8. Focus on bench press

 9. The bench press is more than a chest exercise

-10. Train the upper back
+10. Train your upper back

 These ten tips will help you take your bench press to the next level and achieve significant strength improvements.